FNNDSC/mi2b2/README.md

 Please take a look at the [viewerjs.Viewer's wiki](https://github.com/FNNDSC/viewerjs/wiki) to learn how to interact with the embedded VObj through peripheral device controls.

-A live deployed version if the web application is running here: <http://fnndsc.github.io/mi2b2/>
+A live deployed version of the web application is running here: <http://fnndsc.github.io/mi2b2/>

 ### Pre-requisites: